hisprofile/TF2-Trifecta/README.md

 - Paint cosmetics
 ## Merc Deployer
 - Allows you to spawn two types of pre-prepared rigs, Rigify rigs and in-game rigs (taunt compatible).
 They are aptly named `New` and `Legacy`
-- Can choose between sets of rigs (At this moment, only three exist.
-Mine, Eccentric's and ThatLazyArtist's.)
+- Can choose between sets of rigs (At this moment, only four exist.
+Mine, Eccentric's and ThatLazyArtist's, and the Ragdoll rigs.)
 ## Bonemerge
 - Allows you to attach cosmetics and weapons to a mercenary with ease
 - Allows you to attach facial cosmetics to rigs that support it